-- is_shape: Based on the type of communication (Restfull or event-based) with each of the pilot sights, a certain shape of the incoming dataset (index, number of columns, number of rows) is expected per data source (i.e., sensors/meters).
-This check evaluates whether the shape coincides with the anticipated one. - only_positive_values: As dictated by the nature of the D^2EPC-relevant metrics (energy, power, temperature, humidity, illuminance, air quality), no negative values should be delivered by the IoT measuring devices.
-A negative value indicates a device malfunction or faulty installation that needs to be addressed as soon as it is observed. - is_monotonic: Apart from the positivity of the acquired data values, there are metrics that describe cumulative quantities (e.g., the cumulative energy consumption).
-In this case, the values are expected to grow sequentially meaning that the previous measurement should always be smaller than the current one. - Is_occupied_space: In cases when access to occupancy data of a space is granted, several measurements can be further evaluated based on the metric type.
-Indicatively, the power consumption of an unoccupied space should be maintained at baseload levels provided that no person is present to trigger any energy-consuming actions.
-If there is no access to occupancy data, the building's occupancy will be inferred -where feasible- by the respective operation schedule based on the building's typology (commercial pilots) - Is_outside_range: Although the integrated cleansing algorithms in the IML manage to eliminate the majority of the inaccuracies detected within the data, some values -escaping detection- can still be considered as erroneous.
+expected\characteristics: Based on the type of communication (Restfull or event-based) with each of the pilot sights, certain characteristics of the incoming dataset (index, number of columns, number of rows, temporal granularity and start-end period) are expected per data source (i.e., sensors/meters).
+This check evaluates whether the characteristics coincide with the anticipated ones.

+- max\data\gap: The extracted datasets from the pilot cases are examined on a 24-hour basis.
+This check identifies the maximum period in the past 24 hours during which no data were recorded by the device. - only\positive\values: As dictated by the nature of the D^2EPC-relevant metrics (energy, power, temperature, humidity, illuminance, air quality), no negative values should be delivered by the IoT measuring devices.
+A negative value indicates a device malfunction or faulty installation that needs to be addressed as soon as it is observed. - how\many\zeros: This check has been integrated in order to highlight the amount of zeros existing within the dataset, as a large amount of zeros could be an indication for data inconvenience for the calculation of D^2EPC quantities. - is\monotonic: Apart from the positivity of the acquired data values, there are metrics that describe cumulative quantities (e.g., the cumulative energy consumption).
+In this case, the values are expected to grow sequentially, meaning that the previous measurement should always be smaller than the current one. - Is\occupied\space: In cases when access to occupancy data of a space is granted, several measurements can be further evaluated based on the metric type.
+Indicatively, the power consumption of an unoccupied space should be maintained at baseload levels, provided that no person is present to trigger any energy-consuming actions.
+If there is no access to occupancy data, the building's occupancy is inferred -where feasible- by the respective operation schedule based on the building's typology (commercial pilots).
+The 'is\occupied\space' has been integrated into the 'Is\outside\range' check, provided that occupancy affects the expected range of measurements. - Is\outside\range: Although the integrated cleansing algorithms in the IML manage to eliminate the majority of the inaccuracies detected within the data, some values -escaping detection- can still be considered as erroneous.
 For example, the relative humidity has a range of values between 0% and 100%.
 A very high (or low) measurement of relative humidity within this range might not be treated as an outlier.
 Nevertheless, such humid (or dry) indoor conditions are quite unrealistic to occur in real-life scenarios.
-To tackle this, a baseline value per metric is generated based on previously accepted "healthy" data8.
-From then on, each time a dataset is evaluated in the Data Quality Tool, the received values are compared to the respective baseline values towards inferring their validity.
+To tackle this type of drawbacks, a baseline value per metric is generated based on maximum and minimum values identified in previously accepted measurements.
+The determination of each baseline focuses on examining each value and its relevance with the rest of the dataset, taking into consideration seasonal recency that most likely affects the majority of ambient conditions datasets.
+From then on, each time a dataset is evaluated in the Data Quality Tool, the received values are compared to the respective baseline values towards reporting their validity.
+Other predefined checks in specific metrics have also been introduced.
+The range of sensor measurements per metric extracted from the device data sheets- has been taken into consideration for the baseline.
+Lastly, in the CO2 case, all assessed measurements are expected to surpass the minimum outdoor CO2 concentration limit of 300ppm.